Lela Rochon

-Lela Rochon Fuqua (born April 17, 1964) is an American actress.
+Lela Rochon Fuqua (born Lela Rochon Staples; April 17, 1964) is an American actress.
 She is best known for her starring role as Robin Stokes in the 1995 romantic drama film Waiting to Exhale.
 Rochon also had roles in the films Harlem Nights (1989), Boomerang (1992), The Chamber (1996), Gang Related (1997), Knock Off (1998), Why Do Fools Fall in Love (1998), and Any Given Sunday (1999).

 Early life

 Rochon was born in the Los Angeles suburb of Torrance, the daughter of Zelma, a nurse practitioner, and Samuel Staples, a business owner and graphic artist.
 She is a 1982 graduate of Cerritos High School in Cerritos, California.
 In 1986, she graduated from California State University, Dominguez Hills (CSUDH), where she earned a bachelor's degree in broadcast journalism, with minors in sociology and theatre.
 In 2016, Rochon returned to CSUDH as the keynote speaker at the commencement ceremonies for the College of Arts and Humanities.